pudly/schmopera-hugo/content/articles/a-game-of-would-you-rather-or-please-prove-me-wrong.md

 ---
-title: A game of "would you rather" or, please prove me wrong
+title: "A game of &quot;would you rather&quot; or, please prove me wrong"
 ---

 Readers, I'm going to pose to you several questions, and I'm going to try and do so carefully.